kai-vu/site/theses_archive/[supervisor-abbreviation]_[project-abbreviation].md

 title: '-- Title of the Project --'
 layout: default
 description: '-- Give a short description of the project (max 50 words) --'
-topic: '-- Pick one of the predifined topics in `_data/topics.yaml` --'
+topic: '-- Pick one (and only one) of the predifined topics in `_data/topics.yaml`.
+DO NOT ADD YOUR OWN TOPIC without discussing it within the group.
+This is to avoid headers with only a single project.
+TIP: copy-paste the topic from `_data/topics.yaml` as any typo will result in your project not being shown on the website. --'
 keywords:
     - 'Here'
     - 'You'